-- If either Medical Group or the referral facility determines that you do not satisfy its respective criteria for a transplant, we will only cover Services you receive before that determination is made. - Company, In-Network Facilities, Medical Group, and In-Network Providers are not responsible for finding, furnishing, or ensuring the availability of an organ, tissue, or bone marrow donor. - We provide or pay for certain donation-related Services for a donor, or an individual identified by Medical Group as a potential donor, even if the donor is not a Member.
+- If either Medical Group or the referral facility determines that you do not satisfy its respective criteria for a transplant, we will only cover Services you receive before that determination is made. - Company, Participating Hospitals, Medical Group, and Participating Providers are not responsible for finding, furnishing, or ensuring the availability of an organ, tissue, or bone marrow donor. - We provide or pay for certain donation-related Services for a donor, or an individual identified by Medical Group as a potential donor, even if the donor is not a Member, limited to one organ or tissue donation per your lifetime.
 These Services must be directly related to a covered transplant for you.
-Our criteria for coverage of Services for living transplant donors are available by calling Customer Service. - If we refer you for or preauthorize transplant Services at a distant location (farther away than the normal community patterns of care) and you choose to obtain your transplant at this distant location, we cover appropriate travel and lodging expenses for you and a caregiver.
+Our criteria for coverage of Services for living transplant donors are available by calling Member Services. - If we refer you for or preauthorize transplant Services at a distant location (farther away than the normal community patterns of care) and you choose to obtain your transplant at this distant location, we cover appropriate travel and lodging expenses for you and a caregiver.
 Your transplant coordinator can provide information about covered expenses.